jucaleb4/Bilinear-Algorithms-for-Convolution/README.md

 convolution algorithm with modulus that are the factors of `x**n-1` will create a sufficient bilinear algorithm.

-Below is an example for generating a 8-cyclic convolution algorithm.
+Below is an example for generating an 8-cyclic convolution algorithm.
 ```
 n = 8
 polys = np.asarray([